rsuite/rsuite/docs/pages/_common/types/data-item-type.md

   /**
    * The children under the current node are loading.
    * Used for components that have cascading relationships and lazy loading of children.
-E.g. Casacder, MultiCascader */ loading?: boolean;
+E.g. Cascader, MultiCascader */ loading?: boolean;
 }